How Populous is innovating venue productization—with stadium-size impact

 “By being more connected to our manufacturer, we were able to optimize the design, improve sustainability outcomes, speed up the project, reduce cost, and basically have a lot less waste,” Tobeck says.

-Being more connected to manufacturers requires effort and outreach, and also technology—the second key enabler of industrialized construction and productization.
+Being more connected to manufacturers requires effort and outreach, as well as technology—the second key enabler of industrialized construction and productization.

 “BIM is a very capable mechanism for us to be able to share information early with our manufacturers,” says Tobeck, adding that Autodesk Revit is “the core backbone for everything that we do.”
-Both Sphere and Kai Tak Sports Park were developed entirely in Autodesk Revit, Nelson adds.
+Kai Tak Sports Park was developed entirely in Revit, Nelson says.

-Tools like Autodesk Informed Design make the digital connection between architect and manufacturer even stronger, Tobeck says.
-For example, he envisions a future where architects can incorporate into their Revit models information from Autodesk Inventor.
+Tools such as Autodesk Informed Design make the digital connection between architect and manufacturer even stronger, Tobeck says.
+For example, he envisions a future when architects can incorporate information from Autodesk Inventor into their Revit models.
 “Being able to inject Inventor content from the manufacturer into our models in a lightweight and proxy-like manner could help us engage with them a lot earlier,” he says.
 “And then we could use things like Autodesk Construction Cloud to receive updates from the manufacturer when they’ve updated a product, launched a new line, or discontinued something.
 We could actually see that and communicate with them directly to figure out which products are available, where they’re available, and what they’ll cost.
 Being able to receive that information and then design around it to speed up our timelines would be phenomenal for everybody.”

 Unlocking value-added architecture